baileymatthewr/coding_questions/1/README.md

 3. Where does the increment occur?

 ## Objective 3
-Write a pre-increment, rather than a post-increment in the 3rd parameter of the for-loop you wrote in Objective 1.
+Write a preincrement, rather than a postincrement in the 3rd parameter of the for-loop you wrote in Objective 1.

 ### Questions